Norfolk Dog Photographers Photograph Marlow the Dachshund

-Norfolk Dog Photographers had the pleasure of photographing a gorgeous Dachshund called Marlow.
+Norfolk Dog Photographers had the pleasure of photographing the gorgeous Marlow.
 Dachshunds are scent hound dogs bred to hunt badgers and other tunneling animals such as rabbits, and foxes.
-Hunters even used packs of Dachshunds to trail wild boar.
+Hunters even used packs of these little dogs to trail wild boar.
 The name Dachshund means “badger dog”

 Today their versatility makes them excellent family companions, show dogs, and small-game hunters.